facebook/create-react-app/packages/react-scripts/template/README.md

 Then, on the server, you can replace `__SERVER_DATA__` with a JSON of real data right before sending the response.
 The client code can then read `window.SERVER_DATA` to use it. **Make sure to [sanitize the JSON before sending it to the client](https://medium.com/node-security/the-most-common-xss-vulnerability-in-react-js-applications-2bdffbcc1fa0) as it makes your app vulnerable to XSS attacks.**

+## Server-side rendering

+Server-side rendering can be fully supported in `create-react-app` without modification to your application and without running an `eject`.
+This involves creating a universal loader script running an Express server.
+[A tutorial](https://medium.com/@cereallarceny/server-side-rendering-with-create-react-app-fiber-react-router-v4-helmet-redux-and-thunk-275cb25ca972) has been created on the matter.
+There's also [an example repository](https://github.com/cereallarceny/cra-ssr) using React Router v4 and `ConnectedRouter` (if you're using Redux).

 ## Running Tests

 >Note: this feature is available with `react-scripts@0.3.0` and higher.<br>